mk-fg/reliable-discord-client-irc-daemon/README.md

     Options above should enable those auto-rotating log files, which will have a lot of information about everything happening with the daemon at any time.

-    Both of these can also be enabled/controlled and/or queried at runtime from
-    #rdircd.debug channel.

     When running rdircd in a docker/podman container, easiest place to store and access logs like these should probably be `/config/proto.log` or such,